-The Company recently completed a private placement on July 10, 2014 for net proceeds of approximately \$5,481,000; however the Company does not have sufficient cash reserves to meet anticipated cash needs for working capital and capital expenditures through the next twelve months.
-Since the Company's cash and cash equivalents as at July 31, 2014 of \$6,980,000 are not sufficient to see the current research and development initiates through to completion, the Company will require additional financing in the near term.
-Securing additional financing continues to be of utmost importance to the Company.
+The Company continues to have insufficient cash reserves to meet anticipated cash needs for working capital and capital expenditures through the next twelve months.
+Since the Company's cash reserves as at July 31, 2015 of \$6,792,000 are not sufficient to see the current research and development initiatives through to completion, the Company will require additional financing in the near term.
+Securing additional financing continues to be for the development needs of the Company.